JermellB/restagraph/docs/Core_schema.md

 - Description: For categorising resources of any type.
 Useful in searches.
 - Attributes:
     - `description` - Clarification of what the tag means.
 - Outbound relationships: none

-## Groups

-- Description: For collecting resources into explicit groups.
-- Attributes:
-    - `description` - Clarification of what the group means.
-- Outbound relationships: none